d8aRay/Bingo/README.md

-# Bingo
+# BINGO
-Quick script to generate Bingo! boards
+Quick script to generate an excel workbook with 5 BINGO boards in separate sheets.
+Enjoy!